-BayFirst discontinued its national SBA 7(a) lending division in Q3 2025, fundamentally restructuring from a hybrid community/national lender to a purely regional community bank.
+BayFirst discontinued its national SBA 7(a) lending division in Q3 2025, fundamentally shifting from a dual-division model to a community banking focus.

 Capex reduced 82.2% — investment cycle winding down or capital discipline; may improve near-term free cash flow.